ncatlab/nlab-content/pages/7/0/4/4/4407/content.md

 \end{theorem}

 \begin{proof}
-Lemma 6 and Corollary 1 of [Geuvers, Wiedijk, & Zwanenburg 2000](#GWZ00) hold for any [[Heyting field]] $F$, and Theorem 1 of [Geuvers, Wiedijk, & Zwanenburg 2000](#GWZ00) is the FTA for non-constant functions and depends on Lemma 6, Corollary 1, and the FTA for monic polynomial functions but otherwise does not depend on any other properties for $F$.
+Lemma 6 and Corollary 1 of [Geuvers, Wiedijk, & Zwanenburg 2000](#GWZ00) hold for any [[Heyting field]] $F$ as their proofs only require the field structure of $F$, and Theorem 1 of [Geuvers, Wiedijk, & Zwanenburg 2000](#GWZ00) is the FTA for non-constant functions and depends on Lemma 6, Corollary 1, and the FTA for monic polynomial functions but otherwise only depends on the field structure of $F$.
 \end{proof}

 The converses come from the fact that every polynomial with positive degree is non-constant and every monic polynomial has positive degree.
 Thus, it suffices to only consider monic polynomials in the fundamental theorem of algebra.